molbiodiv/illumina-allocation-to-samplesheet/README.md

 # Illumina allocation to samplesheet
 Helper script to transform an allocation sheet into a samplesheet

+## Info
+This repo contains a single script which is mainly for internal usage.
+Therefore it is not very well documented.
+But if you want to reuse it, feel free to do it (MIT License).

 ## Important notes
 Some things you should keep in mind:
  - The first line of the allocation sheet is discarded so the second line should have the barcode IDs for the columns (see [data/example_allocation.csv](example_allocation))